girishakk/docitt/README.md

     $npm install

 ### Start the Development Environment
-To start the Development Environment type the following command in Terminal
+To start type the following command in Terminal

     $npm start